On October 17, 2025, the FLA Executive Board will formally approve the Legislative Platform 2026. The platform below is a draft version.

 Florida Library Facts

 Floridians love their libraries.
-Over 57 percent of Floridians have library cards.
-That’s more than 12.3 million people.
-2018-19 - Florida Department of State.
+Over 45 percent of Floridians have library cards.
+That’s more than 11 million people.
+2023-2024 - Florida Department of State.

 Books, music and movies.
-There are over 41 million items in Florida public libraries.
-Of these, over 10.4 million are e-books, 1.6 million are audio and 3.4 million are video.
+There are over 52 million items in Florida public libraries.
+Of these, over 17 million are e-books, 8 million are audio and 3.9 million are video.

 For many, the library is their lifeline to essential government services.
-Library staff help the public transact their E-Government business using library computers for services including Unemployment Compensation, Medicare, Fla.
-Dept. of Children and Families, immigration, and the IRS.
+Library staff help the public transact their E-Government business using library computers for services including Unemployment Compensation, Medicare, FL Dept. of Children and Families, immigration, and the IRS.
 Library staff are important members of disaster management teams and following disasters, library computers help survivors locate family members and apply for insurance and assistance.

 Webinars